tzkwkblab/wkblab/publication.md

 #### 査読付国際会議録論文

 1. Masaki Kobayashi, Kei Wakabayashi, Atsuyuki Morishima : Quality-aware Dynamic Task Assignment in Human+AI Crowd.
-The World Wide Web Conference, 2020.4
+Proceedings of the Web Conference 2020, 2 pages, 2020.4
 1. Koga Kobayashi, Kei Wakabayashi : Named entity recognition using point prediction and active learning.
 Proceedings of the 21st International Conference on Information Integration and Web-based Applications & Services, pp.287-295, 2019.12
 1. Muhammad Haseeb Ur Rehman Khan, Kei Wakabayashi, Satoshi Fukuyama : Events Insights Extraction from Twitter Using LDA and Day-Hashtag Pooling.
 Proceedings of the 21st International Conference on Information Integration and Web-based Applications & Services, pp.240-244, 2019.12
 1. Xinnan Chen, Muhammad Haseeb Ur Rehman Khan, Kei Wakabayashi : Estimation Method of L2 Learners'  Second Language Ability by using Features in Conversation.
 Proceedings of the 21st International Conference on Information Integration and Web-based Applications & Services, pp.142-150, 2019.12